Australian International Documentary Conference: David and Joan Williams Documentary Fellowship

 The fellowship is given in the form of grants, initially overseen by filmmakers Bob Connolly and Victoria Treole, and administered by the AIDC.
-The first fellowship was scheduled to be given in June 2011, and was to be awarded annually.
+The first fellowship was awarded in June 2011, to producer Jennifer Peedom.

 In 2015, the fellowship was worth A$50,000, and became biennial at the same time as transferring its management to the Documentary Australia Foundation.

-Recipients have included Jennifer Peedom, Matthew Bate, Juliet Lamont, Lynette Wallworth, Al Hicks (2015) and Erica Glynn (2017).
+Other recipients have included Matthew Bate, Juliet Lamont, Lynette Wallworth, Al Hicks (2015), and Erica Glynn (2017).